 - (1) The amounts included in the table above represent principal maturities only.
-At December 31, 2021, we had \$100.0 million of borrowings outstanding under the Credit Agreement, approximately \$45.8 million in outstanding letters of credit issued pursuant to the Credit Agreement and \$7.5 million in borrowings under the SBA loan.
-The Credit Agreement matures in October 2026.
-At December 31, 2021 San Mateo had \$385.0 million of borrowings outstanding under the San Mateo Credit Facility and approximately \$9.0 million in outstanding letters of credit issued pursuant to the San Mateo Credit Facility.
-The San Mateo Credit Facility matures in December 2023.
-Assuming the amounts outstanding and interest rates of 1.85% and 2.11%, for the Credit Agreement and the San Mateo Credit Facility, respectively, at December 31, 2021, the interest expense for such facilities is expected to be approximately \$1.9 million and \$8.2 million each year until maturity. - (2) The amounts included in the table above represent principal maturities only.
-Interest expense on the \$1.05 billion of Notes that were outstanding as of December 31, 2021 is expected to be approximately \$61.7 million each year until maturity. - (3) At December 31, 2021, we had outstanding commitments to drill and complete and to participate in the drilling and completion of various operated and non-operated wells. - (4) We do not own or operate our own drilling rigs, but instead we enter into contracts with third parties for such drilling rigs.
-See Note 14 to the consolidated financial statements in this Annual Report for more information regarding these contractual commitments. - (5) The amounts included in the table above represent discounted cash flow estimates for future asset retirement obligations at December 31, 2021. - (6) From time to time, we enter into agreements with third parties whereby we commit to deliver anticipated natural gas and oil production and produced water from certain portions of our acreage for transportation, gathering, processing, fractionation, sales and disposal.
+At December 31, 2023, we had \$500.0 million in borrowings outstanding under the Credit Agreement and approximately \$52.3 million in outstanding letters of credit issued pursuant to the Credit Agreement.
+The Credit Agreement matures October 31, 2026.
+At December 31, 2023 San Mateo had \$522.0 million of borrowings outstanding under the San Mateo Credit Facility and approximately \$9.0 million in outstanding letters of credit issued pursuant to the San Mateo Credit Facility.
+The San Mateo Credit Facility matures December 9, 2026.
+Assuming the amounts outstanding and interest rates of 7.21% and 7.71%, respectively, for the Credit Agreement and the San Mateo Credit Facility at December 31, 2023, the interest expense for such facilities is expected to be approximately \$36.6 million and \$40.8 million, respectively, each year until maturity. - (2) The amounts included in the table above represent principal maturities only.
+Interest expense on the \$699.2 million of outstanding 2026 Notes as of December 31, 2023 is expected to be approximately \$41.1 million each year until maturity.
+Interest expense on the \$500.0 million of outstanding 2028 Notes as of December 31, 2023 is expected to be approximately \$34.4 million each year until maturity. - (3) At December 31, 2023, we had outstanding commitments to participate in the drilling and completion of various non-operated wells. - (4) We do not own or operate our own drilling rigs, but instead we enter into contracts with third parties for such drilling rigs.
+See Note 14 to the consolidated financial statements in this Annual Report for more information regarding these contractual commitments. - (5) The amounts included in the table above represent discounted cash flow estimates for future asset retirement obligations at December 31, 2023. - (6) From time to time, we enter into agreements with third parties whereby we commit to deliver anticipated natural gas and oil production and produced water from certain portions of our acreage for transportation, gathering, processing, fractionation, sales and disposal.
 Certain of these agreements contain minimum volume commitments.
 If we do not meet the minimum volume commitments under these agreements, we would be required to pay certain deficiency fees.
-See Note 14 to the consolidated financial statements in this Annual Report for more information about these contractual commitments. - (7) We dedicated to San Mateo our current and certain future leasehold interests in the Rustler Breaks and Wolf asset areas and acreage in the Greater Stebbins Area and Stateline asset area pursuant to 15-year, fixed-fee oil transportation, oil, natural gas and produced water gathering and produced water disposal agreements.
+See Note 14 to the consolidated financial statements in this Annual Report for more information about these contractual commitments. - (7) We dedicated to San Mateo our current and certain future leasehold interests in the Rustler Breaks asset area and the Wolf portion of the West Texas asset area and acreage in the Greater Stebbins Area and Stateline asset area pursuant to 15-year, fixed-fee oil transportation, oil, natural gas and produced water gathering and produced water disposal agreements.
 In addition, we dedicated to San Mateo our current and certain future leasehold interests in the Rustler Breaks asset area and acreage in the Greater Stebbins Area and Stateline asset area pursuant to 15-year, fixed-fee natural gas processing agreements.
-See Note 14 to the consolidated financial statements in this Annual Report for more information regarding these contractual commitments.
+See Note 14 to the consolidated financial statements in this Annual Report for more information regarding these contractual commitments. - (8) At December 31, 2023, we had outstanding commitments related to the construction and installation of Pronto's additional natural gas processing plant with a designed inlet processing capacity of 200 MMcf per day, including a nitrogen rejection unit and additional related facilities, in addition to commitments to purchase 11 compressors to be utilized in San Mateo and Pronto operations.